mbharanya/Learning-Scala/Cats.md

 ```

 ## Kleisli
+The abstract concept of composing functions of type A => F[B] has a name: a Kleisli.
+Kleisli is just another name for ReaderT

 Kleisli enables composition of functions that return a monadic value.
 One of the best properties of functions is that they compose:
 given a function `A => B` and a function `B => C`, we can combine them to create a new function `A => C`